[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 The first three months of 1864 were spent in a routine similar in many particulars to that which Lee had taken up after Burnside's "Mud March" in the winter of 1862‑63.
 From his headquarters in a wood on the southern slope of Clark's Mountain,1 Lee rode daily with Major Venable or Major Marshall or both2 to study some part of his long line of twenty miles.3 As far as practicable, he kept the infantry in sheltered camps and entrusted picketing to the cavalry.
 This was not easy.
 When forage was at its lowest some of the mounted regiments had to ride forty miles to their posts, but there seemed no other way of protecting the front.
 Large units of infantry could not be posted at each ford because it would weaken the army too greatly.
 Small forces, Lee reasoned, could easily be cut off.4

 The assignment of new officers to brigade and divisional command had been under way since the close of the Gettysburg campaign. p221 The most important position to fill had been that of a successor to General Pender.
-On August 1, Lee had recommended Brigadier General Indicates a West Point graduate and gives his Class.Cadmus M. Wilcox, whom he described as "one of the oldest brigadiers in the service, a highly capable officer" who deserved promotion.19 To succeed Pettigrew, he had chosen W. W. Kirkland, who had been colonel of the Twenty-first North Carolina, in Hoke's brigade;20 and in the place of the fallen Semmes he had selected Goode Bryan, colonel of the Sixteenth Georgia, Wofford's brigade.21 Perrin had been given McGowan's old brigade, temporarily;22 John Pegram had been assigned to that formerly led by William Smith.23 In the absence of Rooney Lee, the able John R. Chambliss was named to head his command,24 and in March, 1864, Brigadier General N. H. Harris was designated to handle the brigade of Carnot Posey, who had died on November 13, 1863, of wounds received at Bristoe Station.25 All these promotions were made without arousing many open jealousies.
+On August 1, Lee had recommended Brigadier General Indicates a West Point graduate, Class of 1846: a link to his biographical entry in Cullum's Register.Cadmus M. Wilcox, whom he described as "one of the oldest brigadiers in the service, a highly capable officer" who deserved promotion.19 To succeed Pettigrew, he had chosen W. W. Kirkland, who had been colonel of the Twenty-first North Carolina, in Hoke's brigade;20 and in the place of the fallen Semmes he had selected Goode Bryan, colonel of the Sixteenth Georgia, Wofford's brigade.21 Perrin had been given McGowan's old brigade, temporarily;22 John Pegram had been assigned to that formerly led by William Smith.23 In the absence of Rooney Lee, the able John R. Chambliss was named to head his command,24 and in March, 1864, Brigadier General N. H. Harris was designated to handle the brigade of Carnot Posey, who had died on November 13, 1863, of wounds received at Bristoe Station.25 All these promotions were made without arousing many open jealousies.
 The only exception of consequence was Colonel Edward A. O'Neal of the Twenty-sixth Alabama.
 After Rodes's promotion to Major General, a new commander for his brigade had been necessary, and Lee had recommended O'Neal, then the senior colonel.26 For some reason, O'Neal's commission had been delayed, but he had been in charge of the brigade at Gettysburg, where, on the first day, he had not distinguished himself.27 Lee did not censure O'Neal or bring him before a court of inquiry, but quietly recommended three other Alabama colonels in preference to him.
 Colonel Cullen A. Battle was chosen.
-This much incensed O'Neal, who subsequently applied for the transfer of his regiment to the army under General Indicates a West Point graduate and gives his Class.Polk.28 That, however, was not the end of the matter.
+This much incensed O'Neal, who subsequently applied for the transfer of his regiment to the army under General Indicates a West Point graduate, Class of 1827: a link to his biographical entry in Cullum's Register.Polk.28 That, however, was not the end of the matter.
 In the spring of 1864, Senator James Phelan of Alabama — the same gentleman who had lectured Lee on strategy at the White House — protested to Mr. Davis that injustice had been done Colonel O'Neal, and Davis forwarded the papers to Lee.
 Lee prepared a detailed answer, in which he stated that if the military situation permitted, he would like a court of inquiry in the case.
 Then he went on: p222 "I concur with the Honble.
 Mr. Phelan that Col. O'Neal is a most true, brave, and gallant officer.
 Still I believed that Cols.
 Gordon, Morgan and Battle gave promise of making better brigade commanders, and therefore recommended them before him.
 The regiment of Colonel O'Neal . . . has been transferred. . . .
 I am unable to compare his qualifications with those of the officers of the Alabama regiments mentioned by Mr. Phelan, and . . . cannot say whether he is the best commander that can be selected for a brigade composed of those regiments.
 If he is, I should be gratified at his promotion."29 Later on, when O'Neal's troops returned to Virginia and a brigade's commission for him reached headquarters, Lee sent it back with endorsement of another officer and the simple comment, "Since my first letter to His Excellency I have seen Colonel O'Neal and have made more particular inquiries into his capacity to command the brigade and I cannot recommend him to the command."30

 In making these and all other promotions, Lee was mindful not only of valor and leadership displayed on the field, but of discipline maintained in camp and on the march.
 He came one day upon a cavalry brigade halted in a lane adjoining a field of ripe watermelons.
 All the troopers except those of one regiment were dismounted and were devouring the melons.
 Lee sent for the colonel of the regiment that had not been allowed to enter the field.
 Why, he asked blandly, were not those men helping themselves to the melons that were so abundant?
 "My men, General," the colonel answered, "are not allowed to disobey your orders concerning pillaging."
 Lee said no more and rode on.
 As it happened, several of the colonels of that brigade had been recommended for promotion.
 When the time came to make the award, Lee gave it to the colonel who had obeyed orders.31 Equal stress he always placed upon the temperance of those who were considered for high command.
 "I cannot," he said, "place in control of others one who cannot control himself."32